Amaro Pargo: Exhumation

-In November 2013, an exhumation was carried out by a team of archaeologists and forensic scientists from the Autonomous University of Madrid, to carry out a study on the pirate, including DNA tests and the recreation of his face.
+In November 2013, an exhumation was carried out by a team of archaeologists and forensic scientists from the Autonomous University of Madrid to facilitate a study on the pirate, including DNA tests and the recreation of his face.

-According to historic records, Pargo was buried alongside his parents and a black servant.
-It was discovered, however, that apart from these, there were six more people, as well as some incomplete remains of babies.
-It is believed that some of these people were nephews or great nephews of Amaro Pargo, although it is known that the babies were not related to the privateer.
-The fact that they are buried together with the corsair is possibly due to a custom that took root all over Spain and the Canary islands to bury unbaptized children next to an adult, in the belief that the adult would guide them to Heaven.
+According to historical records, Pargo was buried alongside his parents and a black servant.
+The tomb was found, however, to also contain six more people, as well as some incomplete remains of babies.
+It is believed that some of these people were nephews or great nephews of Amaro Pargo, while the babies were found to not be related to the privateer.
+They may have been buried together with Pargo due to a custom all over Spain and the Canary Islands to bury unbaptized children next to an adult, in the belief that the adult would guide them to Heaven.